Gunhill Road: Career

 The band released two albums in the 1970s.
 Their first release, on Mercury Records, was 1971's First Stop, credited to "Gun Hill Road".
 The second album, Gunhill Road, was released in 1972 and produced by Kenny Rogers.
-However, the original version of the song "Back When My Hair Was Short" had several references to drugs, and thus was re-recorded with changed lyrics and a more up-tempo feel to make it more radio-friendly.
-The songs "Sailing" and "42nd Street" were also re-recorded.
+However, the original version of the song "Back When My Hair Was Short" had several references to drugs, and thus was re-recorded with extensive lyric changes and a more up-tempo feel to make it more radio-friendly.
+The songs "Sailing" and "42nd Street" were also re-recorded, with all the re-recordings done by a different team of producers.
 When the album was re-released, "Back When My Hair Was Short" became a national hit.
 The album received positive reviews, and was often featured on many FM and college radio stations.
 According to Billboard, "Back When My Hair Was Short" had the distinction in 1973 of being top 10 in more different markets at more different times than any other record of that year.

-They were long sought after as opening acts, working with George Carlin, Robert Klein, Poco, Harry Chapin, Jim Croce, John Sebastian, Lily Tomlin, Cheech & Chong, Gordon Lightfoot, Soupy Sales and Bette Midler.
+They were long sought after as opening acts, working with George Carlin, Robert Klein, Poco, Harry Chapin, Jim Croce, John Sebastian, Lily Tomlin, Cheech & Chong, Gordon Lightfoot, Soupy Sales, and Bette Midler.
 In addition, they appeared on American Bandstand, Midnight Special and other TV programs.

 On October 24, 2011, the Wounded Bird label reissued the 1973 version of the "Gunhill Road" album on CD with five bonus tracks: The non-LP tracks "Ford Desoto Cadillac" and "We Can't Ride The Roller Coaster Anymore", and the original 1972 versions of "Sailing", "42nd Street" and "Back When My Hair Was Short".